 BW: An island is the standard way to do this or a breakfast table nearby, but it depends on the particularities of the layout.
-It can also be done by creating a little breakfast area in the kitchen with built-in casual seating for a living room-like feel.
-The two spaces need to be fused together so don’t look as if they are imposed on one other.
+It can also be done by creating a little breakfast area in the kitchen with built-in casual seating for a living-room-like feel.
+The two spaces need to be fused together so they don’t look as if they are imposed on one other.

 RM: The kitchen triangle?

 JB: I think less in terms of the traditional triangle layout and more in terms of creating a work area that goes from fridge to sink to stove, with several paces between.
 This is an ergonomic question, and a kitchen is not a success unless you have solved this.
 The fridge and the sink need to be linked, but the cooking section can be a little more isolated or independent.

 JB: There’s no perfect countertop; I like organic materials and I am a lover of Carrara marble, the whiter the better.
 I am not troubled by patina, but you have to seal Carrara with Porous Plus by Miracle.
 I also like concrete surfaces by Concreteworks in Oakland, California.